intel-analytics/ipex-llm/ppml/README.md

 ## 3. Getting Started with PPML

 ### 3.1 BigDL PPML Hello World
-In this section, you can get started with running a simple native python HelloWorld program and a simple native Spark Pi program locally in a BigDL PPML client container to get an initial understanding of the usage of ppml.
+In this section, you can get started with running a simple native python HelloWorld program and a simple native Spark Pi program locally in a BigDL PPML local docker container to get an initial understanding of the usage of ppml.

 <details><summary>Click to see detailed steps</summary>